 Twenty-four of Friedman's fiction and non-fiction articles have been published, and she co-edited Delaware Valley Mystery Writers' short story anthology, Death Knell V. For decades, she attended Delaware Valley Sisters in Crime (SinC) Saturday meetings, and she is still a member from afar.
-When she moved south, she founded the Myrtle Beach SinC chapter and Pennwriters South, an extension of Pennwriters, a professional writers organization.
-She is currently a Pennwriters Board member and is also a member of National Sisters in Crime, the Southeastern Writers Association, and South Carolina Writers Association.
+When she moved south, she founded Pennwriters South, an extension of Pennwriters, a professional writers organization.
+She is currently a Pennwriters Board member and is also a member of National Sisters in Crime, Mystery Writers of America, International Thriller Writers, the Southeastern Writers Association, and South Carolina Writers Association.

-Today, she writes suspense novels and paranormal thrillers from coastal South Carolina with her yellow Lab, Fiona at her feet and her sweet tuxedo cat, Tiggy (Antigone) destroying her chair, begging for attention.
-A recurring nightmare and the birth of her first daughter prompted Irish suspense novel, The Banshee's Wail.
-The catalyst for paranormal thriller, Bone Pendant Girls was a close encounter with a stalker.
+Today, she writes suspense novels and paranormal thrillers from coastal Carolina with her yellow Lab, Fiona at her feet and her sweet tuxedo cat, Tiggy (Antigone) destroying her chair, begging for attention.
+A recurring nightmare and the birth of her first daughter prompted Irish suspense novel, The Banshee's Wail, which is looking for a publishing home.
+The catalyst for paranormal thriller, Bone Pendant Girls, which was published by CamCat Books January 30, 2024, was a late-night, close encounter in Columbia, S.C.
 A sequel to Bone Pendant Girls, titled, Eleven Seconds is her work in progress.
 The Shadows with their beady yellow eyes will return.